 4. 2016 Obverse Design 50th Anniversary of Decimal Currency

-This coin is all about celebrating coins – it was released in celebration of the 50th anniversary of decimal currency.
-It has a special commemorative design which includes the design of the Australian Crown.
+This coin is all about celebrating coins – it was released to celebrate the 50th anniversary of decimal currency.
+It has a unique commemorative design, including the Australian Crown’s design.

 Year minted: 2016